alanrsoares/nas-tools/nodejs/scripts/fix-unsplit-cue.md

 Before processing any files, the script:

-- Displays a summary of all found CUE/FLAC pairs
+- Displays a summary of all found CUE/Audio pairs
-- Shows the directory path, CUE filename, and FLAC filename for each pair
+- Shows the directory path, CUE filename, and audio filename for each pair
 - Prompts for user confirmation to proceed with splitting

 ### 3. File Processing